 Why do you need it?

 The density plot is easy to understand and can compare between two or more variables.
-It is like a histogram, but unlike a histogram, it doesn’t get affected with several bins on the plot.
+It is like a histogram, but unlike a histogram, it doesn’t get affected by several bins on the plot.

 What kind of data you can visualize with it?

 It is best suited for numeric-related data.
-Assume you have a dataset of time interval on an axis and its associated frequency on another axis, then density plot is beneficial.
+Assume you have a dataset of time interval on an axis and its associated frequency on another axis, then a density plot is beneficial.
 It will show which time interval has a maximum frequency, just by looking at the peak.